albader94/Whitelist-dApp/README.md

 # Whitelist dApp

-NFT collection called Crypto Devs that gives early supporters access to a whitelist.
+NFT collection called that gives early supporters access to a whitelist.
 Whitelist is given to the first 10 users who want to get in.

 Next.js & React used for the web postion.